 Upcoming Events 2020:

-- Summer Institute - Creating a World Free of Nuclear Weapons
+Summer Seminar - Creating a World Free of Nuclear Weapons

-Summer Institute for Students - Creating a World Free of Nuclear Weapons
+2019 Summer Seminar for Students - Creating a World Free of Nuclear Weapons

-This rigorous program was designed to equip undergraduate students with multidisciplinary knowledge about nonproliferation and disarmament.
-Students . were able to take full advantage of experiential learning opportunities alongside key arms control institutions and experts in Washington DC.
+This rigorous program was designed to equip undergraduate and select graduate students with multidisciplinary knowledge about nonproliferation and disarmament.
+Students were able to take full advantage of experiential learning opportunities alongside key arms control institutions and experts in Washington DC.
 Students explored ways they can get involved on their campuses, as well as internship and career opportunities in the field.

 Perspectives for a World Free from Nuclear Weapons and for Integral Disarmament